 CounterMeasure metric threshold

 CounterMeasures are configured together with metric thresholds.
 See Configure a CounterMeasure to configure CounterMeasures and thresholds.
 An orange beaker icon indicates that an approval is required.
-Selecting the the icon displays a modal where you can approve the appropriate CounterMeasure.
+Selecting the icon displays a modal where you can approve the appropriate CounterMeasure.

 An Approval option is available for situations where you don't want a CounterMeasure to execute without a final authorization.
 To require approval for CounterMeasure actions, select the Require Approval option when configuring the CounterMeasure.